derisen/derisen/README.md

-I'm a software engineer at Microsoft working with Azure Active Directory and helping developers to integrate identity solutions.
+I'm a software engineer working with the Microsoft identity platform and helping developers to integrate identity solutions.

 I live in Vancouver, Canada.